cryinkfly/Rhinoceros-3D-for-Linux/README.md

 What we need:

-> winetricks -q corefonts vcrun2019 msxml6 dotnet48 fontsmooth=rgb win10
+> winetricks -q corefonts dotnet462 dotnet48 win10

 ________________________________________________________________________________________________